legendarycode3/decentralized-stablecoin/README.md

 #### 7. Liquidation Process
 If a user’s Health Factor falls below the minimum required threshold, the position becomes eligible for liquidation.
 * A liquidator repays a portion of the user’s DSC debt.
 * The protocol burns the repaid DSC.
-*
+* The liquidator receives the corresponding